keu/docs/tutorials/get-started-with-airflow-part-2.md

 ## Step 2: Create your DAG

 1. Create a new Python file in the `/dags` directory of your Astro project called `my_second_dag.py`.
-2. Copy the [Tutorial DAG: Airflow Connections](https://registry.astronomer.io/dags/get-started-tutorial-2-dag) from the Astronomer Registry.
+2. Copy the code from the **< > Code** tab of the [Tutorial DAG: Airflow Connections](https://registry.astronomer.io/dags/get-started-tutorial-2-dag) from the Astronomer Registry.
 3. Paste the code into `my_second_dag.py`.

 ## Step 3: Add a provider package

-1 Open the Airflow UI to confirm that your DAG was pushed to your environment.
+1. Open the Airflow UI to confirm that your DAG was pushed to your environment.
 On the **DAGs** page, you should see a "DAG Import Error" like the one shown here:

 ![Import Error](/img/tutorials/T2_ImportError.png)